 What is the Title IV Authorization?

-University of Dayton can receive authorization from the student to apply these funds for other charges, such as health center fees, interest charges, etc. Federal Title IV funds consist of the Federal Pell Grant, Federal SEOG Grant, Federal Direct Loans, Federal Perkins Loans, Federal PLUS loan and the Federal TEACH Grant.
-In addition, the University of Dayton can receive authorization to apply excess Title IV funds to prior year educationally-related charges for up to $200.
+University of Dayton can receive authorization from the student to apply these funds for other charges, such as health center fees, interest charges, etc. Federal Title IV funds consist of the Federal Pell Grant, the Federal SEOG Grant, Federal Direct Loans, Federal Perkins Loans, the Federal PLUS Loan and the Federal TEACH Grant.
+In addition, the University of Dayton can receive authorization to apply excess Title IV funds to the prior year’s education-related charges for up to $200.
 For more information and to access the Title IV Authorization form, visit UD’s Financial Aid Forms page.

 Who can I contact at University of Dayton for billing and payment questions?